Highlights from the Ratings and Financial Report for Otis Worldwide Corporation (OTIS)

 Sponsored

+The average price from analysts is $79.00, which is -$1.61 below the current price.
 OTIS currently public float of 416.36M and currently shorts hold a 1.29% ratio of that float.
-Today, the average trading volume of OTIS was 2.12M shares.
+Today, the average trading volume of OTIS was 2.13M shares.

 OTIS’s Market Performance

-OTIS stocks went down by -0.20% for the week, with a monthly jump of 10.55% and a quarterly performance of 8.13%, while its annual performance rate touched -2.87%.
-The volatility ratio for the week stands at 2.12% while the volatility levels for the past 30 days are set at 2.28% for Otis Worldwide Corporation.
-The simple moving average for the period of the last 20 days is 3.15% for OTIS stocks with a simple moving average of 6.28% for the last 200 days.
+OTIS stocks went up by 3.00% for the week, with a monthly jump of 8.15% and a quarterly performance of 7.87%, while its annual performance rate touched -5.74%.
+The volatility ratio for the week stands at 2.40% while the volatility levels for the past 30 days are set at 2.13% for Otis Worldwide Corporation.
+The simple moving average for the period of the last 20 days is 2.57% for OTIS stocks with a simple moving average of 7.77% for the last 200 days.

 Analysts’ Opinion of OTIS

-During the last 5 trading sessions, OTIS fell by -0.20%, which changed the moving average for the period of 200-days by -2.08% in comparison to the 20-day moving average, which settled at $76.03.
-In addition, Otis Worldwide Corporation saw -10.31% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OTIS rose by +3.00%, which changed the moving average for the period of 200-days by +3.72% in comparison to the 20-day moving average, which settled at $77.47.
+In addition, Otis Worldwide Corporation saw -9.05% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading